gridbugs/gridbugs.org/_posts/2019-02-10-wave-function-collapse.md

 4. If during propagation, you removed the final possibility of a cell, give up and start again.

-The core algorithm looks very similar to this.
+The core WFC algorithm looks very similar to this.
 In place of the rules of sudoku, there are the **adjacency rules**.
 The **frequency hints** mean that when choosing a value to lock in, you no longer make a uniformly random choice, but instead choose from a *probability distribution* of the possible **tile indices**,